astrowonk/DC-Metro-Pi-Speaker/README.md

 to work though it requires possibly [adding some packages](http://stackoverflow.com/questions/29099404/ssl-insecureplatform-error-when-using-requests-package) via apt-get to make that work properly. python-dev libffi-dev libssl-dev seem to be needed to compile the security options of requests.

-In light of this, I may alter the code to check for requests and if it's not there, fall back to pycurl.
+In light of this, I may alter the code to see if I can find an alternative to requests.
+But requests is just so nice... pycurl had similar problems with compilation issues.

 ## Google Text to Speech issues